 Setting Description Client Types Select the device types the profile applies to (Android, iOS, MAC OS X, and Windows).
-Import and Use Global Certificate Select this option to use the PPS global certificate to authenticate the client device.
-Click Import Certificate &amp; Key, click Browse to locate the certificate file, and then click Import.
-For more information about device certificates, see "Using Device Certificates".
-Import and Use CA Certificate Select this option to import any CA certificate (public Root CA, private Root, public intermediate CA, or private intermediate CA).
-These CA's can be used in Wi-Fi profiles and must be downloaded to the client devices.
+Import and Use Global Certificate Import and Use CA Certificate CA Certificate CA Certificate Select this option to import any CA certificate (public Root CA, private Root, public intermore or private intermediate CA).
+These CA's can be used in Wi-Fi profiles and must be download client devices.
 Click Import and Use CA Certificate , click Browse to locate the certificate, and then click Import CA Certificate .
-Generate per User Certificate Select this option to use the SCEP server and a CSR template to generate a certificate for each client.
-Select a CSR template from the Use Certificate Template list.
-To create a CSR template, see "Defining CSR Templates" <xref>.</xref>
+Generate per User Certificate Select this option to use the SCEP server and a CSR template to generate a certificate for each clie Select a CSR template from the Use Certificate Template list.
+To create a CSR template, see "Define CSR Templates" < XREF >.

-Setting Description

-Roles Select one of the following options:

-Policy applies to ALL roles-To apply this profile to all users.
+Setting Description Roles Policy applies to ALL roles-To apply this profile to all users.
 Policy applies to SELECTED roles-To apply this profile only to users who are mapped to roles in the Selected roles list.
 Make sure to add roles to this list from the Available roles list.
 Policy applies to all roles OTHER THAN those selected below-To apply this profile to all users except for those who map to the roles in the Selected roles list.
 Make sure to add roles to this list from the Available roles list.